-The Little Soap Company was conceived several years ago by Emma Heathcote-James.
+Founder of The Little Soap Company is Emma Heathcote-James.
 Starting life as an insatiable one-woman band, Little Soap Company has been passionate about reducing the amount of chemicals and synthetics people unwittingly rub into their skin since day one.
-Baffled as to why you couldnt pick up a bar or bottle of pure organic soap amid the weekly supermarket shop Emma wants to do for the cosmetics industry what Jamie Oliver has done for food, Emma wants to get the world back to basics, creating the purest organic soap she believes possible and making it accessible to everyone.
+Baffled as to why you couldn’t pick up a bar or bottle of pure organic soap amid the weekly supermarket shop, Emma wants to get the world back to basics, creating the purest organic soap she believes possible and making it accessible to everyone.

-Based in an old Cotswold Stone building on the Upper Hight Street in Broadway, Emma, Anna, Elaine, Michelle and the workshop team are helped by George the Sprocker and Henry the black lab, the newest recruit who loves leaves and sleeping!
+Our base is an old Cotswold stone building on the Upper Hight Street in Broadway.
+Emma, Anna, Elaine, Michelle and the workshop team as well as George the Sprocker and Henry the black lab, the newest recruit who loves leaves and sleeping!

 The workshop is converted outhouses at the back of our rural 14th century cottage where our holistically handcrafted soap is made from the purest finest ingredients carefully sourced from sustainable vegetable oil plantations across the world.
 We only choose suppliers who have the same business ethics as us and who are able to trace the origin of each ingredient to its source.
 So in turn we are able to help marginalised communities to help themselves by providing a living wage and thereby help to fund projects such as clean water wells malaria research and AIDS research.